adon-cloudcannon/landing-page-test/src/collections/posts/new-features-update-and-visualize-your-branches-with-cloudcannon-projects.md

 ---
 _schema: default
-title: 'New features: Update and visualize your branches with CloudCannon Projects'
+title: Update and visualize your branches with CloudCannon Projects
 breadcrumb_title:
 description: >-
   Introducing two new features for users of our branching workflows: new branch